thedevsaddam/gojsonq/README.md

 ### `Only(properties)`

-* `property` -- The property by which you want to get in final results.
+* `properties` -- The properties which you want to get in final results.
 To get a clear idea see the example below:

 **Example**